AeroRAG: Structured Multimodal Retrieval-Augmented LLM for Fine-Grained Aerial Visual Reasoning

 \subsubsection{Results on the VG-150 Dataset}

 To verify that the proposed framework is not limited to aerial imagery, we further evaluate it on the general-domain VG-150 dataset.
-As shown in Table~\ref{tab:VG150_results}, AeroRAG again achieves the best overall performance among the compared methods, leading on all Recall metrics and all F1-scores.
+As shown in Table~\ref{tab:VG150_results}, AeroRAG achieves strong overall performance among the compared methods, achieving the highest scores on all Recall metrics and all F1-scores.

+Similar to the AUG results, the detailed metrics reveal that AeroRAG maintains a good balance between Recall and F1.
+Recall gains confirm that the scene graph interface helps preserve key visual entities in first-person images, while F1 gains indicate that the retrieved chunks provide precise grounding and help prevent overgeneration.

-At the same time, the performance margin on VG-150 dataset is smaller than that on AUG dataset, which is consistent with our design hypothesis rather than a contradiction to it.
+At the same time, the performance margin on the VG-150 dataset is notably smaller than that on the AUG dataset.
+For example, the Category F1-score improves by approximately 0.13 on VG-150, compared to a 0.43 improvement on AUG.
+This trend is in line with our design hypothesis rather than a contradiction to it.
 Compared with dense aerial scenes, general-domain images usually contain larger foreground objects and less cluttered layouts, where conventional dense visual tokens are often sufficient for coarse grounding.
-In this setting, the advantage of an explicit structured interface becomes less dramatic but remains consistently beneficial.
-This trend suggests that AeroRAG is particularly effective when the task depends heavily on quantities, spatial locations, and inter-object relations, while still remaining compatible with standard visual reasoning scenarios.
+In this setting, the advantage of an explicit structured interface becomes less dramatic but remains broadly beneficial.
+This suggests that AeroRAG is particularly effective when the task depends heavily on quantities, spatial locations, and inter-object relations, while it is also compatible with standard visual reasoning scenarios.